sebgle/hyperloop-levitation-driver/README.md

 repository holds the KiCad 10 project along with the design notes, the reviews, and the scripts that check the layout.

 **Status: schematic done and verified.
 Placement done.
-Routing under way.
-Fabrication after that.**
+Routing under way.**

 ## Requirements